dom-kufel/dom-s-kufel.github.io/blog/_posts/2022-12-31-toric_code-intro.md

 Having found the ground state, natural question is the following: what are the excited states of the model?
 A brief look at <a href="#eq:H_TC">Eq.
 1</a> suggests that the excitations should simply correspond to $$-1$$ eigenvalues of $$A_v$$ or $$B_p$$ operators which might be thought to live on the vertices of the primal or dual lattice (see Fig !!!).
 These excitations are "particle-like" (thus often called quasiparticles) i.e. they correspond to the localized energy excitation on a toric code ground state with a uniform energy density profile[^6] <a href="#references">[Zeng et al. (2015) p.
 180]</a>.

 We can create a *pair* of quasiparticles excitations by applying string operators.
 String operators consist of product of Pauli $$X$$ or $$Z$$ Pauli Z operators applied to the qubits (see Fig. !!!).
-A curious fact[^8] is that the total energy cost for the excitations created is dependent only on the number of excitations and not on a particular type of a string operator used e.g., both applying a single Pauli $$X$$ operator costs the same amount of energy as applying a (topologically equivalent[^7]) string of few Pauli $$X$$.
+A curious fact[^8] is that the total energy cost for the excitations created is dependent only on the number of excitations and not on a particular type of a string operator used e.g., both applying a single Pauli $$X$$ operator costs the same amount of energy as applying a *topologically trivial*[^7] string of few Pauli $$X$$.

 So far we have discussed how to create a pair of excitations.
 Is it possible to create a single, isolated, excitation by applying Pauli strings?
 Short answer: no. To see this, we first make the following <a id="eq:observation">observation</a>
 \begin{equation}